leopoldmaillard/CapsNet_kmnist/README.md

 The dataset chosen to illustrate our work is [Kuzushiji-MNIST](https://github.com/rois-codh/kmnist), which proposes a more challenging alternative to MNIST.
 Indeed, most of the recent Deep Learning models achieve more than 99.5% accuracy on MNIST, so it can be interesting to evaluate our model on more challenging datasets.
 K-MNIST consists of 70,000 images (28x28, grayscale) in 10 classes, one for each row of the Japanese Hiragana.

-Unlike other datasets like Fashion-MNIST, we haven't found any other implementations involving capsules on K-MNIST, and we will be thus able to compare our CapsNet results with benchmarked models.
+Unlike other datasets like Fashion-MNIST, we haven't found any other implementations involving capsules on K-MNIST, and we will be thus able to compare our CapsNet results with benchmarked architectures.
 Finally, given the nature of the dataset, capsules seem **instinctively** particularly suitable for the task.

 <div align="center">
   <img src="https://github.com/rois-codh/kmnist/raw/master/images/kmnist_examples.png">